haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 For the sake of convenience we have provided you with a renumbered reference structure `4G6M-matched.pdb` (in the zip archive you downloaded (see Setup)).

 <a class="prompt prompt-info">From your completed (or pre-calculated) result page, use the option to _download all cluster files_ and uncompress the archive (alternatively download for each cluster the Nr.
-1 best mode).
+1 best model).
 </a>